-In all hearings, whether initiated by the Board of Education or by appeal, the following procedures will be followed:
+In all expulsion hearings, the following procedures will be followed:

-- 1. The student and the parents or guardians will be advised of the charges against the student; their right to a Board hearing; the date, time and place of the hearing; their right to counsel; and their procedural rights to call witnesses, enter exhibits and cross-examine adverse witnesses.
-All such notifications will be made by certified mail, addressed to the student's parents or guardians. - 2.
-Prior to the Board hearing, the student and the student's parents or guardians will be advised of the identity of the witnesses to be called by the administration and advised of the nature of their testimony.
-In addition, the student and the student's parents or guardians will be provided with copies of the documents to be introduced at the hearing by the administration.
-The student and the student's parents or guardians will also be required to advise the Board of the identity of their witnesses and the nature of their testimony. - 3.
-The hearing will be closed, unless the Board and parents/guardians consent to an open meeting.
+- 1. The student and the parents/guardians/caretakers will be advised of the allegations against the student; their right to a Board hearing; the date, time and place of the hearing; their right to counsel; and their procedural rights to call witnesses, enter exhibits and cross-examine adverse witnesses.
+All such notifications will be made by certified mail, addressed to the student/parents/guardians/caretakers. - 2.
+Upon receipt of the notification from the Superintendent or designee, the parents/guardians/caretakers, or emancipated student may waive, in writing, the right to an expulsion hearing. - 3.
+Prior to the Board hearing, the student and the student's parents/guardians/caretakers will be advised of the identity of the witnesses to be called by the administration and advised of the nature of their testimony.

+In addition, the student and the parents/guardians/caretakers will be provided with copies of the documents to be introduced at the hearing by the administration.
+The student and the parents/ guardians/caretakers will also be required to advise the Board of Education of the identity of their witnesses and the nature of their testimony.

+- 4. Expulsions hearing will be heard by the Board as a whole (or a quorum thereof). - 5.
+The hearing will be closed, unless the Board of Education and parents/guardian/caretakers consent to a public hearing.
 At the hearing, the administration or its counsel will present the charges and such testimony and evidence to support such charges.
-The student, parents or guardians or their counsel shall have the right to present witnesses, introduce exhibits, and cross-examine witnesses called in support of the charges. - 4.
-At the conclusion of the hearing, the Board of Education shall deliberate in executive session and shall render a decision to dismiss the charges, to suspend the student for a specified period of time, or to expel the student from the schools of the District.
-The administration or its counsel, by direction of the Board, shall promptly prepare and transmit to the parents or guardians a written notice of the decision.
+The student/parents/guardians/caretakers or their counsel shall have the right to present witnesses, introduce evidence, and cross-examine witnesses called in support of the charges. - 6.
+At the conclusion of an expulsion hearing, the Board of Education shall deliberate in executive session and shall render a decision to either dismiss the charges, suspend the student for a specified period of time, or to expel the student from the schools of the District.
+The administration or its counsel, by direction of the Board, shall promptly prepare and transmit to the parents/guardians/caretakers a written notice of the decision.